What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 new Cover

 Sciatica is a term that often stirs up a lot of discomfort, both figuratively and literally.
-While Sciatica affects millions worldwide, it isn’t a disease but a set of symptoms caused by irritation or compression of the sciatic nerve, the longest nerve in the body.
-If you’ve ever experienced sharp, radiating pain running from your lower back down to your leg, you may have experienced sciatica.
-This blog will break down sciatica, its symptoms, causes, work-related risk factors, and how to manage and prevent it—especially in work environments.
+While Sciatica affects millions worldwide, it isn’t a disease but a set of symptoms.
+It happens when the sciatic nerve, the body's longest nerve, is irritated or compressed.

 What Is Sciatica?